-The incentive is applicable to current and future investments, within the timeframe indicated above.
-The benefit is automatic, i.e., no explicit request shall be presented to the tax authorities.
-The credit must be claimed in the tax return, and shall be used to offset tax liabilities.
+The incentive is applicable to current and future investments, within the time frame indicated above.
+The benefit is automatic (i.e., no explicit request shall be presented to the tax authorities).
+The credit must be claimed in the tax return and shall be used to offset tax liabilities, as indicated above (i.e., the income tax return for FY17 "Redditi 2018" should show the tax credit deriving from expenses borne during FY17).
+The tax credit is not refundable.

-The R&D tax credit may be used only for the FY following the FY in which the R&D expenses have been borne.
+The R&D tax credit may be used only for the financial year following the financial year in which the R&D expenses have been borne (i.e., the tax credit accruing in FY17 may be used starting from 1 January 2018, therefore even before being included in the corresponding tax return).

-Further guidance has been provided by a ministry decree and by a circular and rulings issued by the tax authorities.
+Further guidance has been provided by a ministry decree, by a circular and various rulings issued by the tax authorities.